vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/sarva-prastutiH.md

 who is red in color, with red eyes, four (two) arms,
 whose hands are joined in salutation,
 who looks upon the Lord, who holds the wheel of the Lord on his head,
-his face bright with the bliss of seeing Him,
+his face bright with the bliss of seeing[^38] Him, “Oṁ, obeisance to Sudarśana, the Lord of weapons.”

+[^38]: sparśaṇa—touch rather than sight (darśana), in the Melkote edition (Ramabhadracharya 2009).
 </details>